makerdao/community/governance/polls/Inclusion Poll - MIP4c3-SP1 - March 14, 2022.md

 ## Review

 The community can vote in this poll to express support or opposition to amending MIP64 to clarify critical web bounty amount.

+The proposal author offered the following motivation for this amendment:

+*The reward for Critical website and application bug reports was not specified as intended.
+The reward was specified at 100,000 DAI “if the impact leads to a direct loss in funds or a manipulation of the votes or the voting result, as well as the modification of its display leading to a misrepresentation of the result or vote.”
+This part is clear.
+“All other impacts that would be classified as Critical would be rewarded no more than USD 50,000.”
+The words no more than suggest that an inequality is intended.
+That is, bounty <= $50k instead of bounty = $50k.

+*We omit the words “no more than” to obtain the intended reward mechanics.*

 Please review the discussion [thread](https://forum.makerdao.com/t/signal-request-promote-mip4c3-sp1-amend-mip64-to-clarify-critical-web-bounty-amount-to-on-chain-poll/13649) to help inform your position before voting.

 ## Outcomes

 **If the votes for the 'Yes' option exceed the votes for the 'No' option then the following actions will be taken:**
-* This change will be included in the weekly Executive Vote on the Friday following the conclusion of this poll.
-* If the Friday executive passes, then this change will become active in the Maker Protocol after the [GSM Pause Delay](https://community-development.makerdao.com/en/learn/governance/param-gsm-pause-delay) has expired.
+* The MIP Editors will update MIP64 to reflect the listed changes in this [pull request](https://github.com/makerdao/mips/pull/478).

+**If the votes for the 'Yes' option do not exceed the 'No' option then no further action will be taken at this time.**

 ## Resources